 Muscles and tendons have elasticity limits, meaning they can be put under stress a finite number of times.
 Think of snapping an old wire hanger.
 The first time you bend it, the metal resists your efforts.
 It has strong resilience.
 Repeat the bending.
 At first, you will see no change but after several repetitions, the metal fatigues and simply snaps in half.
 This is because fatigue is not a linear value.
 With repetition, the amount of fatigue per repetition increases.
 Failure is the cumulative result, but the final “snap” occurs suddenly.

 All human tissues (muscle, bone, etc.) are viscoelastic.
-That means they deforms slowly under load.
-A short, sudden impact can do more damage than prolonged stress because under prolonged stress, the muscles can adjust.5 If a body part is put under load with proper balance and alignment, it can adjust to the load and maintain load-bearing without damage for a significant period.
+It deforms slowly under load.
+This means that short, sudden impacts can do more damage than prolonged stress.
+If a body part is put under load with proper balance and alignment, it can adjust to the load maintain load-bearing without damage for a significant period.
 Also, if the body part is taken to the point of the fatigue curve and then allowed to recover, the tissue will develop strength and greater resilience.
-On the other hand, the same tissue is put under load suddenly and intensely without recovery, it can be damaged quickly.6 As the tissue is deformed and then restored repeatedly, the loss of resilience and increase of fatigue causes a loss of alignment and integrity.
+If the same tissue is put under load suddenly and intensely without recovery, it can be damaged quickly.
+As the tissue is deformed and then restored repeatedly, the loss of resilience and increase of fatigue causes a loss of alignment and integrity.
 Once fatigue begins increasing on the high end of the curve, the potential of injury from suddenly increased load becomes high.
 The more fatigued your tissues are, the more likely you are to injure them in a sudden impact or act.

 In aikido, we experience fatigue most often when performing tasks with the wrong muscle groups.
-Small muscle groups such as the rotator cuff muscles (supraspinatus, infraspinatus, teres minor, and subscapularis) may be called upon to perform tasks that could be handled much more efficiently and more resiliently by the much larger muscle groups of the back and legs.
-The knees are torqued to produce a single direction pulling rotational force that could be generated more easily with a contra lateral movement powered by the glutes and abdominals.7 The brachii (bicep and tricep) can be strained by doing lifting that could be done with the torso muscle groups.
+Small muscle groups such as the rotator cuff muscles (supraspinatus, infraspinatus, Teres Minor, and Subscapularis) may be called upon to perform tasks that could be handled much more efficiently and more resiliently by the much larger muscle groups of the back and legs.
+The knees are torqued to produce a single direction pulling rotational force that could be generated more easily with a contra lateral movement powered by the glutes and abdominals.
+The brachii (bicep and tricep) can be strained by doing lifting that could be done with the torso muscle groups.

 The biomechanical solution to fatigue is to develop and align the correct musculo-fascial kinematic chains and then use them to power movement correctly rather than using small, isolated muscle groups.
 Essentially, this “flattens” the curve of fatigue by transferring load-bearing into the coordinated movement of large possible muscle groups through proper kinematic chaining.
 It is analogous to shifting smoothly from first to fifth gear smoothly in a car.
 Identifying the best “gear” for movement at various stages is a key to avoiding fatigue as well as developing resilience through muscle training.